gisynw/ssj-302_V1/docs/index.md

 ## Teaching
 - 2024 &emsp;  SSJ 30262 Web Mapping & Open Source GIS - Clark University
-- 2024  &emsp; SSJ 302 Python Programming & SSJ 30274 Computer PROG for GIS
+- 2024  &emsp; SSJ 302 Python Programming & SSJ 30274 Computer PROG for GIS - Clark University
 - 2022  &emsp; Principles of Geospatial Information Sciences -  University of Texas at Dallas
 - 2021  &emsp; Methods of Quantitative Analysis in the Social and Policy Science - University of Texas at Dallas